daodiseomirror/docs/user-guide/getting-started/pool.md

 The **Farm** page displays operations related to liquidity provision, short position creation and earning [LP and sLP token](../../protocol/staking-tokens-lp-and-slp.md) staking rewards.&#x20;

 In order to create a short position, you need to lock collateral assets to Mirror Protocol, and mint new mAssets.
-Unlike Borrow positions, newly minted assets are immediately sold at Terraswap price for UST.
+Unlike Borrow positions, newly minted assets are immediately sold at Daodiseoswap price for UST.
 UST returned for shorting mAssets will be locked for a defined `lock_period`.
 To close your short position, you must first hold shorted amount of mAssets.
 These mAssets will be burned to return your locked collateral.

 ## Farm Main